 A site that raises awareness of menopause and aims to empower women to take control of their menopause.

 Encourages people across the UK to get together over a cup of tea and talk about menopause.

 - Menopause and Me

-Tools and support to help to make informed choices when it comes to managing your symptoms.
+Tools and support to help you make informed choices when managing your symptoms.